The other day, the SCSI harddisk in the IBM PS/2 P75 failed – just after I had done a fresh install of PCDOS, Windows 3.11 and OS/2 Warp.

 I guess this could be fixed with a firmware patch for the BlueSCSI, however reprogramming it requires some special tools that I don’t have, so it will wait for a use in another computer.

-Since the BlueSCSI plan didn’t work, I took a SCSI2SD v5.1 from my HP 9000/712 computer.
-My plan was to try it out in the PS/2 and, if working replacing it with the BlueSCSI.
+Since the BlueSCSI plan didn’t work, I took the SCSI2SD v5.1 from my HP 9000/712 computer.
+My plan was to try it out in the PS/2 and, if working, using the BlueSCSI in the HP machine.
 Spoiler: the HP 9000 doesn’t like the BlueSCSI either, it sees a drive but refuses to boot from it.

 The SCSI2SD works well with the IBM PS/2 SCSI adapter, only caveat is that drives need to be less than 1GB in size to work which is a limitation of the PS/2s SCSI firmware.
 The SCSI2SD allows to define up to four targets which can be either hard-disk or CD ROM images, so I ended up in creating 4 x 967MB disk images on the SD card.